Bible 7

 1 quarter

 This class reinforces basic keyboarding skills.
 Students will be taught to touch type correctly using a variety of materials, including scripture passages and appropriate software to practice and improve skills.
-Regular testing checks and corrects deficiencies.
+Regular weekly testing checks and corrects deficiencies.
+Students will improve their skills as they complete assignments.
 Keyboarding will enhance the students’ ability to quickly and professionally prepare future academic assignments.
-This is a required junior high course.

 1 quarter